isomerpages/bca-peb/index.md

   - infobar:
       title: PEB eServices Undergoing Maintenance from 4 Oct to 26 Oct 25
       id: infobar
-      description: PEB e-services will be undergoing maintenance from 4 Oct (Saturday) to 26 Oct (Sunday), and all online applications and submissions will be unavailable.
+      description: PEB e-services will be undergoing maintenance from 4 Oct (Sat) to 26 Oct (Sun) 2025, and all online applications and submissions will be unavailable.
       button: More Info
       url: /peb-eservices-undergoing-maintenance-from-4-october-to-26-october-2025/